 Each day in November, we shared a writing prompt on the front page of FamilyTreeMagazine.com encouraging our readers to use your research in a new, creative way.
 We had so much fun reading your replies that you shared via Facebook and Twitter, we decided to revisit some of our favorite responses.
-Check out the video!
+Thanks to everyone who participated!

 Day 30: Imagine you are one of your descendants, far in the future, writing about your present self.
 Write about an event from your own history from that perspective